Thank you for Joining Us

-The annual Celebrate Black Style Summit is a series of discussions designed to amplify the voices of Black change-makers, creators and entrepreneurs in Fashion, Beauty, Business, Design and Entertainment.
-Back for its second year, Celebrate Black will feature editors from across the Hearst Magazines’ portfolio of brands and notable Black entrepreneurs, brands, designers and creators to provide their perspectives and unique stories on the influence of Black culture within their respective industries and disciplines.
+The Celebrate Black Style Summit is a series of discussions designed to amplify the voices of Black change-makers, creators and entrepreneurs in Fashion, Beauty, Business, Design and Entertainment.
+Each year, Celebrate Black features top editors from across the Hearst Magazines’ portfolio of brands and notable Black entrepreneurs, brands, designers and creators to provide their perspectives and unique stories on the influence of Black culture within their respective industries and disciplines.

-In a three-day virtual format, the Celebrate Black Style Summit will be expressed through a variety of different touch points including an exclusive live event, virtual streams, videos, articles and social media engagement.
-Register to tune in October 18–20.
+The Celebrate Black Style Summit is expressed through a variety of different touch points including an exclusive live event, virtual streams, videos, articles and social media engagement.

 Debi Chirichella and Tommy J. Atkins